-How much RAM does and android headunit need?
+How much RAM does an Android headunit need?

 What does RAM do?

-RAM is the temporary store in the android headunit that the program information lives in while its going to of coming from the processor.
+RAM is the temporary store in the Android headunit that the program information lives for a while.
+It’s going to of coming from the processor.
 The processor uses the information stored in the RAM to make the apps work.

 How much RAM to get

-Because RAM is so closely linked to the app and the apps are mostly targeted for the mid to latest generation of phones, the android headunit needs to match that, at least.
-In order to run the apps well (quickly, fluidly and without staling) the RAM in your android headunit should match that of modern phones.
+Because RAM is so closely linked to the app and the apps are mostly targeted for the mid to latest generation of phones, the Android headunit needs to match that.
+To run the apps well (quickly, fluidly, and without staling), the RAM in your Android headunit should match that of modern phones.

-Buying an android headunit today with the RAM levels of 2013 won’t give you a nice and enjoyable experience while using the apps of today.
-Todays apps are not built to run on such limited RAM.
+Buying an Android headunit today with the RAM levels of 2013 won’t give you a nice and enjoyable experience while using today’s apps.
+Today’s apps are not built to run on such limited RAM.